A Cure for Wellness (soundtrack)

 A Cure for Wellness is a soundtrack album with original music by Benjamin Wallfisch for Gore Verbinski's film of the same name.
 It was released by Milan Records on February 17, 2017.
 Wallfisch collaborated with Verbinski to create repeating thematic melodies in a varied score featuring orchestral ensembles, choruses, and electronics.
-The orchestra and choirs recorded the music at Abbey Roads Studios in London.
+The orchestra and choirs recorded the music at Abbey Road Studios in London.

 The last track on the album is a shortened version of the Ramones song "I Wanna be Sedated" arranged for strings by Wallfisch and performed by Mirel Wagner.
 This was featured in the film's first trailer but doesn't actually appear in the film itself.

 Production

 The film's soundtrack was already being developed by Wallfisch and Gore Verbinski before the beginning of the film's shooting.

 In an interview conducted by Daniel Schweiger of Film Music Magazine, Wallfisch discusses his thoughts on the film and on collaborating with Verbinski.
 He describes it as "the most extraordinary, visceral, uncompromising, and beautiful movies" he has worked on to date.
 He further mentions the film being a unique experience in terms of narrative and the central theme, and that it was an "incredible and inspiring journey" that he went on with Verbinski.
 Production of the score was a yearlong process.
 It started with a waltz featured in film for the characters to dance to on set.
 Following that, Wallfisch continued into Verbinski's cutting rooms where they spent 6–7 months on creating the melodic score together.
 Ideas were shared among all of film's crew members as they worked together closely.